yehjxraymond/geeksg-blog/content/blog/how-to-build-a-program-that-cannot-do-the-wrong-thing-illustrated-with-typescript.md

 ![Generated types from runtype](../../static/images/generated-types-from-runtypes.png "Generated types from runtype")

-At the same time, we also have the `WashSettingRT` object which can be used to validate any inputs, allowing it to throw an descriptive error about the inputs should the input validation fail.
+At the same time, we also have the `WashSettingRT` object which can be used to validate any inputs, allowing it to throw a descriptive error about the inputs should the input validation fail.
 Should the input passes the check, the returned value will also receive a [typeguard](https://www.typescriptlang.org/docs/handbook/advanced-types.html).
 This should be used in places where we can expect inputs that may represent invalid states in runtime such as in `requestHandler` function.

 ## And you can still be wrong...

 In the examples above, we took great effort to reduce the representable state space in compile-time and subsequently during runtime, but even so, the program can still be wrong!

-* What if the temperature can only be between 30°C to 70°C in increment of 10°C?
+* What if the temperature can only be between 30°C to 70°C in increments of 10°C?
-* What if the spin speed can only be either 1200, 1400 or 1600 rpm?
+* What if the spin speed can only be either 1200, 1400, or 1600 rpm?

 Take a stab at further reducing the state space so that invalid states cannot be represented!